05 Apr 4 Ways To Make National Siblings Day Fun For Kids

 Celebrate National Siblings Day: April 10th

-This coming Monday, April 10th is National Siblings Day, a day to celebrate your sibling bonds.
+Each year on April 10th it is National Siblings Day, a day to celebrate your sibling bonds.
 You can surprise them with a small gift or a fun lunch, or simply give them a call to reconnect.

 If you have children of your own, help them celebrate Siblings Day with some fun activities.
-Here are four ways you can make this day extra special for your kids.
+Here are four fun and easy ways you can make this year’s Siblings Day memorable for your kids.

 There are tons of siblings games that help brothers and sisters bond while competing and cooperating.
 Most of these games don’t require a lot of planning or setup and you can easily do them at home.
 Make the game time sweeter by offering kids a surprise, like their favorite treat, after they’re done playing.